Kevin McKidd: Career

 Additional work includes his role in the Silence of the Lambs prequel Hannibal Rising (2007).
 In late 2007, McKidd began his role as the lead character in the American fantasy television series Journeyman on NBC.
 Despite starting out with a strong audience, the show lost about half of its viewership throughout its run and suffered from the fractious situation in the United States due to the writer's strike at the time.
 Thirteen episodes were produced.

 His role in Rome led to McKidd's casting in the medical drama series Grey's Anatomy as Dr. Owen Hunt.
 He made his directorial debut in the series's seventh season, directing the episode "Don't Deceive Me (Please Don't Go)".
 He won the award for "Best Performance in a Drama Series Multi-Episode Storyline" at the 14th Prism Awards for his work in Grey's Anatomy.
 He played the role of Poseidon, god of the seas, and the father of Percy Jackson in Percy Jackson & the Olympians: The Lightning Thief.

 McKidd has done voice work and voiced the character of Jezz Torrent, flame haired lead singer of the fictional Scottish hard rock band Love Fist in the video game Grand Theft Auto: Vice City.
-He is credited with playing a voice-over for the character John "Soap" MacTavish in Call of Duty: Modern Warfare 2 and Call of Duty: Modern Warfare 3.
+He also provided the voice of Captain John "Soap" MacTavish in Call of Duty: Modern Warfare 2 and its 2011 sequel.
 In 2012, he voiced the characters of Lord MacGuffin and his son Young MacGuffin in the Disney/Pixar film Brave.
 Having grown up in Elgin, McKidd used a variation of the Doric dialect for Young MacGuffin, and one of the running gags of his lines is that not even Lord MacGuffin is entirely sure what Young MacGuffin is saying.

 Speyside Sessions

-McKidd instigated The Speyside Sessions, a Scottish folk music album recorded in 2011/12 on Hogmanay in his home town of Elgin.
-Many of the contributors to the album are old school friends of McKidd's.
+McKidd instigated The Speyside Sessions, a Scottish folk music album recorded in 2011/12 at Hogmanay in his home town of Elgin.
+Many of the contributors to the album were old school friends of McKidd's.
 The album was released on 15 June 2012 in aid of Save the Children.